Andrew-Jones657/andrew-jones657.github.io/README.md

 <p> Outside of work, I enjoy walking, cycling, hiking, traveling, camping, photography, and spending time with my friends and family. </p> <br>

-<p> Feel free to have a look at some photos from my travels -- I will gradually update this with more photos. </p> <br>
+<p> Feel free to have a look at some photos from my travels -- this web app will gradually be updated. </p> <br>

 <div id="map" style="width: 625px; height: 450px;">